https://vegi1.org

 Is Honey Vegan?

-Honey & veganism!
-Is honey vegan?
 Do vegans eat honey?
-Vegan alternatives

 Honey is one of the most usual products that people wrongly believe to be vegan.
 There is a misconception that bees make honey specifically for us, but this is not accurate.
 In reality, it is created by bees for bees, and when humans harvest it, their wellbeing is damaged, so honey is not vegan.
 When we look into the way honey is made, it is easy to understand why it does not meet the Vegan Society’s description of veganism.
-According to the explanation, veganism is a “lifestyle which looks to avoid all exploitation of, and cruelty to, animals.”
-As we investigate the inhumane and immoral techniques of honey production, it is obvious why honey is not vegan.

-I’m Sara, and I have been living my life for seven years, and my family and I are getting the advantages of being vegan, and I intend to show you and talk to you about honey being vegan or not.
+I’m Sara, and I have been living my vegan life for seven years, and my family and I are getting the advantages of being vegan, and I intend to show you and talk to you about honey being vegan or not.

 Honey is one of the substances that is getting consumed worldwide, and I have seen so many vegans suggest that eating honey is not vegan, and to be frank, I agree with this decision.